Why moving to Memphis is the fresh start you need

 A Thriving Place for the Arts

 One of the greatest culture amenities big cities have is their arts scene, but moving to Memphis doesn’t mean you have to sacrifice that.
 Unbeknownst to many, Memphis is actually a hidden gem for the arts, offering a variety of cultural institutions to soothe the cravings of any art-lover.
 In fact, Memphis has year-round access to some of the most diverse art institutions in the country.
 Ballet Memphis boasts one of the most diverse dancer populations in the country, Hattiloo Theatre is the only freestanding Black repertory theatre in five surrounding states – the list goes on.
 From museums and performing arts to local galleries and exhibits, there’s something new to see or experience everywhere you look.
-Start with The CLTV, an innovative black (and black-led) arts organization creating space for artists across media with a home in Memphis’ oldest black neighborhood, Orange Mound: thecltv.org.
+Start with Tone, an innovative black-led arts organization creating space for artists across media.

 Pace of life

 Burnt out from the hustle and bustle of living in a big city?
 Then moving to Memphis should definitely be something to consider.
 The pace of big city life is exhausting, and it’s no wonder why cities like New York and Chicago leave people feeling drained and ready for a change.
 In Memphis, you can have access to all your favorite big city amenities while enjoying a slower pace of life.
 Enjoy work week boundaries like free weekends and a 9-5 atmosphere.
 Don’t feel a need to be plugged into email from your phone 24/7.
 Take vacations and enjoy all the perks that come with living in a city like Memphis.
 You’ll be better for it.